-During the six months ended June 30, 2019, transfers from level 2 into level 3 included the following:
+During the six months ended June 30, 2020, significant transfers from level 2 into level 3 included the following:

-• \$209 million of long-term debt driven by a decrease in observability and an increase in the significance of unobservable inputs for certain structured notes.
+• \$1.6 billion of gross equity derivative receivables and \$2.7 billion of gross equity derivative payables as a result of a decrease in observability and an increase in the significance of unobservable inputs.

-During the six months ended June 30, 2019, transfers from level 3 into level 2 included the following:
+During the six months ended June 30, 2020, significant transfers from level 3 into level 2 included the following:

-• \$302 million of gross equity derivative payables as a result of an increase in observability and a decrease in the significance of unobservable inputs.
+• \$914 million of gross equity derivative receivables and \$407 million of gross equity derivative payables as a result of an increase in observability and a decrease in the significance of unobservable inputs.